-A solicitation lawyer in West Palm Beach can help protect their client’s rights in this type of case and many others.
+A lawyer in West Palm Beach can help protect their client’s rights in a solicitation case and many others.
 They can help them by:

 Solicitation can be a serious crime in Florida and one that could have the power to negatively impact you and your family emotionally and financially.
-However, you may have legal options and it is your Palm Beach County solicitation attorney’s job to vigorously defend you and develop defenses and alternative resolutions that can save your family, your job, your reputation and of course your freedom
+However, you may have legal options and it is your attorney’s job to vigorously defend you and develop defenses and alternative resolutions that can save your family, your job, your reputation and of course your freedom

 We understand just how devastating a criminal charge can be and we are dedicated to zealously defending you against these charges.
 Learn more about how we can help you by contacting a West Palm Beach solicitation lawyer today.